dbt-labs/dbt-labs-experimental-features/README.md

 ### Materialized views

+This package adds support for `materialized_view` as a dbt materialization.
+It takes an approach similar to that of the existing `incremental` materialization:
+- In a "full refresh" run, drop and recreate the MV from scratch.
+- Otherwise, "refresh" the MV as appropriate.
+Depending on the database, that could be DML (`refresh`) or noop.

+At any point, if the database object corresponding to a MV model exists instead as a table or standard view, dbt will attempt to drop it and recreate the model from scratch as a materialized view.

 #### Current issues: general

 - dbt only allows 'materializedview' as a `RelationType`.
 (See [here](https://github.com/fishtown-analytics/dbt/blob/dev/octavius-catto/core/dbt/adapters/base/relation.py#L24)).
 But when we try to use